jonahbeckford/dk/docs/SPECIFICATION.md

 the bytes of the immutable object are:

 - *when the bytes have a zip file header* uncompressed and unzipped into the directory
-- *when the bytes do not have a zip file header* copied into the directory in a file named `THUNKOBJ`
+- *when the bytes do not have a zip file header* copied into the directory in a file named `OBJECT`

 When a value shell command saves a file as an immutable object, the file's bytes are saved as-is.